Gotherington Village Website

-Chairman (Acting): Bridget Bollard chairperson@galhs.org.uk
+Chairman: Bridget Bollard chairperson@galhs.org.uk

-Secretary: Caroline Meller secretary@galhs.org.uk
+Assistant Secretary: Caroline Ryman secretary@galhs.org.uk

 Treasurer: Ken Ascroft treasurer@galhs.org.uk